 You may even come across new revelations that can be useful for you to frame your ideas around.

 9. Try to fix something broken

 Detach yourself from your desk and go fix something broken.
 If everything is fine and dandy at home, try to clean the dishes or mow the lawn.
 These hands-on activities awaken other areas in your mind, allowing you to reflect further on your problem and figure out great solutions to it.

 Like writing?
 Don’t write what the client wants, write what you want to write: release your poetic side, write a story for your children, write an opinion post about a current issue and post it on your blog.
 Like sketching?
 Make a trip to your special place and sketch whatever it is that you see.

 Make your hands dirty with arts and crafts, or a new dish or a DIY accessory.
-Indulge in making yourself happy and the ideas will come afterwards.
+Indulge in making yourself happy and the ideas will come afterward.

 Met somebody new in the business?
 Have a drink or a meal with them.
-New interactions make your brain healthy, and pushes you to try to impress them.
+New interactions make your brain healthy and push you to try to impress them.
 And this works in the opposite direction too.
-It not only makes you excited, you are ready to learn more too.
+It not only makes you excited, but you are also ready to learn more too.